jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

+there seems to be a breaking change in the encode script: let filesProp = this.\$refs[evntTrgtID].files;

+PUT SERVICE WORKER BACK AFTER DEV -- really want env var here

 touch indicator at least on initial load for logo image emphasize those image upload buttons more.
 Thumbprint icon? in v2 i could try to graduate them.